DonaldBough/tunes-viewer/README.md

 # tune-in
-A radio for $TUNE songs from the etherium blockchain.
+A radio for $TUNE songs from the ethereum blockchain.

 ## Vision
 A pirate radio exclusive to $TUNE nft owners.
 Listen to other songs created by artists for their own $TUNE.